 Ghost Patrol was directed by the legendary B-film director Sam Newfield, sometimes called the most prolific director of sound films – something of a Roger Corman before Roger Corman.
 Between 1926 and 1964 he directed nearly 280 films, serials or series.
 Most of them were westerns, many starring Tim McCoy, but he dabbled in basically all genres, although sci-fi wasn’t one of his favourite ones.
 Some of his films were quite adequate, especially his work on TV-series like Captain Gallant of the Foreign Legion (1955, with Buster Crabbe of Flash Gordon fame) and Hawkeye and the Last of the Mohicans (1957, starring Lon Chaney Jr.) is well regarded.
 Others, like Ghost Patrol, are utter crap.
-Newfield’s forays into sci-fi generally tend towards the latter category, the other ones being The Mad Monster (1942), The Monster Maker (1944) and Lost Continent (1951).
+Newfield’s forays into sci-fi generally tend towards the latter category, the other ones being The Mad Monster (1942, review), The Monster Maker (1944, review) and Lost Continent (1951, review).

 Screenwriter Wyndham Gittens also wrote for the serials The Whispering Shadow and Flash Gordon’s Trip to Mars (1938).
 Cinematographer Jack Greenhalgh worked on The Mad Monster, Lost Continent, and the wonderfully bad Robot Monster (1953).